model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

  * What should be the final UX for this feature?
 For instance, we could print a coverage summary and generate a report file per harness.
 But it's not clear if individual results are relevant to users, so another possibility is to automatically combine results.
  * What's the most appropriate and well-established output format we can emit?
  * Determine if there are cases in which coverage information is confusing for users (due to, e.g., constant propagation or other compiler optimizations).
 How can work around such cases?
+ * Do we want to report coverage information for dependencies?
+For CI, most users may be only interested in their code.
+Most coverage frameworks have an aggregation tool with [an option to exclude dependencies](https://doc.rust-lang.org/rustc/instrument-coverage.html#compiling-with-coverage-enabled) from coverage metrics.

 Feedback to gather before stabilization:
  * Compare the injection-based approach in this RFC with [Rust's instrument-based code coverage](https://doc.rust-lang.org/rustc/instrument-coverage.html)?